Pensions: research working parties

 Research working parties

-Pensions – The Future of Pensions Dashboards: An Actuarial Perspective is focussed on the pensions dashboard and member communications.
+Pensions – The Future of Pensions Dashboards: An Actuarial Perspective Working Party is focused on the pensions dashboard and member communications.

 Key objectives